Nuclear Weapons are a Health Issue

 • The Castle Bravo test in 1954, which was 1,000 times more powerful than the bombing of Hiroshima, vaporized three entire islands in the Bikini Atoll, and the fallout from the bomb spread radioactive material over 11,000 sq. km from the detonation point, exposing around 665 island inhabitants to significant levels of radioactivity.
 Marshallese folks are part of our communities here in WA State, and they still lack proper access to healthcare and cancer care services.

-Radiation exposure from nuclear testing, production, and waste storage cause serious health problems for exposed communities
+Radiation exposure from nuclear testing, production, and waste storage causes serious health problems for exposed communities

 WPSR is a proud coalition member of the International Campaign to Abolish Nuclear Weapons (ICAN).
-They won the 2017 Nobel Peace Prize for their work in passing the Treaty on the Prohibition of Nuclear Weapons, in which over 120 countries voted to enact an international ban on nuclear weapons.
-The US was was not one of those countries.
-We must send a strong message to our government that we can no longer tolerate these inhumane and indiscriminate weapons and the threat they pose.
+ICAN won the 2017 Nobel Peace Prize for their work in passing the Treaty on the Prohibition of Nuclear Weapons, in which over 120 countries voted to enact an international ban on nuclear weapons.
+The US was not one of those countries.